Skip to main content

 Penicillin or Antibiotic Allergy

-Patients allergic to penicillin or amoxicillin require alternative antibiotics when pre-procedure prophylaxis or post-treatment antibiotics are needed.
-We use clindamycin, azithromycin, clarithromycin, or other appropriate alternatives based on your allergy profile.
+If you are allergic to penicillin or amoxicillin, we use different antibiotics when pre-procedure or post-treatment antibiotics are needed.
+We have several safe options including clindamycin, azithromycin, and clarithromycin, chosen based on your specific allergy profile.

 🦷